knobs-dials/pg_sizes/README.md

 - Make the distinction of disk use versus data size in more places

-- don't count on pg_class being correct - it can be off by a ''lot'' until the next vacuum
+- maybe don't count on pg_class (used only for the overview) being correct - it can be off by a ''lot'' until the next vacuum

 - Output as JSON, or something else parsable